 Electronic drums (aka ‘electric’ drums): A collection of plastic, rubber, or mesh-headed pads hat trigger sounds to be played when struck; must be amplified or listened to with headphones to be heard properly.

 Virtual drums: These can have various names, but they all typically refer to programmable drum sounds, which can be arranged into beats and songs.

 For more extensive information about they type, style, function and history of drums CLICK HERE

 3. Accessories: Practice Pads, Drum Heads, Sticks, Pedals, Stands, Cymbal Pads -- content to be added soon.

 Need help choosing the right drum gear?
-We are happy to assist you in your purchase.
+Our expert drum instructors are happy to assist you in your purchase.
 This service is FREE to all students who register for lessons at our studio.
 We take your needs and musical preferences into consideration to help you find the right drum gear or accessories that suit YOU best.

 Ready to get started?
 CLICK HERE to Enroll or Request Information